puffinrocks/puffin/CONTRIBUTING.md

 achieve that is via [Docker Machine](README.md#docker-machine).
 Next you need to run Puffin [Production Deployment](README.md#production-deployment).

-If you run into any trouble, please visit the [Forum Hosting Section](http://forum.puffin.rocks/t/hosting).
+If you run into any trouble, please feel free to create an [issue on GitHub](https://github.com/puffinrocks/puffin/issues).

 Keep in mind the software is in early alpha development stage, so for the moment it should be used for experimentation only.